Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 ###Example

-If using the defaults for all of the fields for a group, a search for:
+Assuming defaults for the fields above on a group, a search for:

 `groupA`